HugoByte/aurras/.github/pull_request_template.md

 # Pull Request Template

 ## Description
-* Add docker-compose configuration for local development
+* Add description
-* Closes #42

 Please select the options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [x] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [x] This change requires a documentation update
+- [ ] This change requires a documentation update

 ## Checklist:

-- [x] Pull Request follow only a single responsibility.
+- [ ] Pull Request follow only a single responsibility.
-- [x] Code follows the style guidelines of this project
+- [ ] Code follows the style guidelines of this project
-- [x] Performed a self-review of my own code
+- [ ] Performed a self-review of my own code
-- [x] Commented my code, particularly in hard-to-understand areas
+- [ ] Commented my code, particularly in hard-to-understand areas
-- [x] Made corresponding changes to the documentation
+- [ ] Made corresponding changes to the documentation
-- [x] Changes generate no new warnings
+- [ ] Changes generate no new warnings
 - [ ] Added tests that prove fix is effective or the feature works
-- [x] New and existing unit tests pass locally with the changes
+- [ ] New and existing unit tests pass locally with the changes
-- [x] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependent changes have been merged and published in downstream modules
-- [x] Checked the code and corrected any misspellings
+- [ ] Checked the code and corrected any misspellings